 These aspects of Virtual Reality have the potential for a whole lot of good.
-Imagine the world where surgeons no longer need to practice on real, actual patients.
-There would be less mistakes from rookie surgeons who have a lot of room to grow.
-There may be less casualties, fatalities, from the process of learning surgery.
+Imagine a world where surgeons no longer need to practice on real, actual patients.
+There would be fewer mistakes from rookie surgeons who have a lot of room to grow.
+There may be fewer casualties, fatalities, from the process of learning surgery.

-Imagine the world where astronauts are given very realistic space training.
+Imagine a world where astronauts are given very realistic space training.
 With these simulations, space exploration could reach new heights.

 On the consumer side, VR content with the goal to allow the end-user to explore other countries, or even a world where dinosaurs coexist with modern-day people have been developed.

 As several people who have experienced virtual reality devices have pointed out, this has use for the elderly or the bedridden, who are marooned at home.
 Or, for those who want to try extreme experiences such as skydiving or even riding a roller coaster, but do not want the risks associated with the real experience, VR could be an alternative.

 Then, there’s the world where a whole slew of violent, horrific, fear-inducing, perverse content is being created and proliferated.
 According to this list of games with Oculus Rift support, a good majority of those titles are either violent or horror-themed games.
 And if a reader takes a cursory glance at the titles, explicit and “adult” communities for Virtual Reality already exist.

 While the consumption of violent, frightening, and sexually explicit content really depends on the end user’s moral code, the main concern includes how the consumption of these genres of content could affect them, and the people around them.